 The easiest and most affordable way to start your holiday will be to fly into Malaysia’s capital city of Kuala Lumpur.

 It is a big city with plenty to see and do.

 Touching down in Kuala Lumpur can be a pretty mind-blowing experience.
-However, 2 nights is ample time to experience this vibrant and dynamic city—and get up close and personal with local culture.
+However, 2 nights in KL is ample time to experience this vibrant and dynamic city—and get up close and personal with local culture.

 Highlights of Kuala Lumpur

 - Aquaria KLCC

 - Batu Caves